-How do you describe a middle school student?
-This complex transitional stage in life embodies so many changes.
+Middle School is a complex transitional stage in life that embodies many changes.
 At Banner, our experienced and dedicated faculty addresses these developmental needs by nurturing and challenging each child to reach his or her potential.
-Whether in the science lab or on the soccer field, Middle School students are fully engaged .
-Banner Middle School students have spirit – the spirit to examine, explore, reach, ponder, demonstrate … and achieve.
-In so doing, they gain self-confidence and a mastery of skills in Language Arts, Math, Science, History, Spanish, Technology, Visual Art, Health &Physical Education, and Music & Performing Arts.
+Whether in the science lab or on the soccer field, middle school students are fully engaged.

 Highlights Of Our Curriculum

-Our science curriculum features an instructional sequence emphasizing of 5th earth science in grade 5, physical science in 6th, biology in 7th, and chemistry during the 8th grade year with integration of all sciences throughout each grade level as well.
-Lab experiments, field studies, and science fair projects enhance higher-order thinking skills and develop a genuine love of science in students.
-Our Outdoor Classroom provides opportunities in horticulture, environmental planning and archaeology.
+Our science curriculum features an instructional sequence emphasizing biology, physics, and chemistry throughout each grade level.
+Lab experiments, field studies, and science fair projects enhance higher-order thinking skills and develop a love of science in students.

-Through guided exposure to a wide variety of literature, instruction in grammar, and extensive experiences in writing, our students acquire skills necessary to express themselves with clarity and competence.
-Debates, discussions, and dramatic readings and performances enhance their speaking and listening abilities.
+Through guided exposure to a wide variety of literature, instruction in grammar, and extensive experiences in writing, Banner students acquire the skills necessary to express themselves with clarity and competence.
+Debates, discussions, dramatic readings, and performances enhance their speaking and listening abilities.

 Social Studies projects, field trips, debates, and discussion enhance our students’ appreciation for diversity, whether it pertains to different cultures and traditions, political systems, or simply opposing opinions.
 Frequent opportunities in research and essay writing enable our students to develop a position and support it using reference material from a variety of print, human, and electronic resources.